 Since lines are being drawn in the sand this fall, I doubt the President will be as accommodating to Republican concerns in the spring.
 In addition, he has to gear up for his own re-election campaign.

 This means he will need to re-earn his support from immigrant communities who openly supported him in 2007.
 Even if the “blame it on the GOP” act succeeds this year, it is not likely to continue being an effective attack when the fall elections are over.

 I suspect, as a result, Congress will experience far more intense debates about immigration reform over the next two years.

-Out of those battles, I hope, as a deportation defense attorney, the DREAM Act finally becomes a reality for young immigrants who deserve a path to legalization, not a doorway to deportation.
+Young immigrants deserve a path to legalization, not a doorway to deportation.

 By Carlos Batara, Immigration Law, Policy, And Politics